evocn/evocn.github.io/content/music.md

 I put the best songs I write here!
 The newest stuff is up top.

 I made most of these songs using Logic Pro on a Mac Mini and an Akai MPK 249.
+Recently I've been using Ableton Live.

 ---